ylhyra/ylhyra_content/not_data/content/explanations/Cases/Fourth_case.md

 level: A1
 ---

 There are four [[cases]] in Icelandic.
-The '''fourth case''' in the [[Declension table|declension table]] is known as the "genitive case".<ref>On Ylhýra we refer to it as the "fourth case" for simplicity's sake since you will always see these four cases listed in the same order in the [[Declension table|declension table]].<br />
+The '''fourth case''' in the [[declension table]] is known as the "genitive case".<ref>On Ylhýra we refer to it as the "fourth case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].<br />
 In Icelandic the first case is called '''eignarfall''' and is abbreviated as '''ef.'''
 Eignarfall literally means "owning case".
 The English name "genitive" means "pertaining to origin" in Latin.</ref> It shows that the word belongs to something.

-The [[Helper word|helper word]] you use to force a word into the fourth case is „til“ ("to").
+The [[helper word]] you use to force a word into the fourth case is „til“ ("to").
 ==Things that cause the fourth case==
 The following [[prepositions]] always [[Prepositions that cause cases|cause]] the fourth case: